juliangut/slim-routing/README.md

 }
 ```

-* `transformer`, required, ParameterTransformer instances or reference to ParameterTransformer instance that will be extracted from the container
+* `transformer`, ParameterTransformer class that will be extracted from the container
 * `parameters`, optional, array of definitions of parameters
 *
 #### Definition files